Gardening for Beginners 🌱 START HERE

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

 Overlooking something as simple as keeping the saw’s oil reservoir filled can permanently damage a bar and chain.
-Replacing both items is simple—and so is figuring out the correct replacement sizes when you know how.
+Replacing both parts is simple and, when you know how, so is figuring out the correct replacement sizes for them.

 Very few supplies are needed to measure a chainsaw bar and chain.
-The following how-to features two different chainsaws, an Echo 20-inch Timber Wolf Gas Chainsaw and an Echo 12-inch Cordless Battery Chainsaw.
+In this guide we’ll measure two different chainsaws, an Echo 20-inch Timber Wolf Gas Chainsaw and an Echo 12-inch Cordless Battery Chainsaw.
 Other brands and models may vary slightly, but measuring the bar and chain on all models follows the same general guidelines.
 Gather the supplies before beginning, and it can be a quick task.

 Tools & Materials